Kendr1ckFu/Odyssey-China_chess/README.md

 # Odyssey-China_chess

-> A Vue.js project for demo, it is just a simple game like china chess, enjoy it!
+> A Vue.js project for demo, it is just a simple game like china chess, run dev and enjoy it!

 ## Project Directory